Enrico204/Whatsapp-Desktop/readme.md

 Apparently it's caused by an issue of Electron with an older version of Pango.
 Upgrade Pango at least to `1.40.12` or downgrade to `1.40.5` should fix this.
 See https://github.com/Enrico204/Whatsapp-Desktop/issues/13

+### Tray Icon is displayed wrong in KDE

+This is due to some bugs between Electron and KDE on tray icons, see [this comment on issue #27](https://github.com/Enrico204/Whatsapp-Desktop/issues/27#issuecomment-338410450) and [vector-im/riot-web#3133](https://github.com/vector-im/riot-web/issues/3133).
+A workaround is to uninstall `libappindicator` and `libappindicator-gtk3` packages (this will change also the behavior of click on the tray icon).

 ## Contributions

 Contributions are welcome!
 For feature requests and bug reports please submit an [issue](https://github.com/Enrico204/Whatsapp-Desktop/issues).